| Project Description

 The school's report will then be listed along with

 hundreds of others who have participated.
-This year, 2017, is the
+This Project has been

-from the first ten years, from high schools to kindergarten classes,
+from every year, from high schools to kindergarten classes, is archived

 showing some of their students involved in the project.